 For a generalized dosage (in powder form), the recommendation is 1.5-2 grams for teenagers and 3-6 grams for adults per day twice daily.
 Additionally, you shouldn’t exceed 12 grams in a given day.

 You should also consult your Ayurvedic doctor before taking Safed Musli, especially if you have health issues or are on prescription medication.

-Alternatively, you can also opt for New Age Ayurveda Supplements that make use of Safed Musli for enhanced strength, muscle gain and performance like Herbobuild.
+Alternatively, you can also opt for New Age Ayurveda that make use of Safed Musli for enhanced strength, muscle gain and performance like Herbobuild.